 Here is our list of 8 biogas uses in points.
 While reading this, bear in mind that biogas is most often made from organic waste materials which would otherwise have no use.
-These digester feedstock can usually be obtained at low-cost or for free.
-Above all, it is a sustainable fuel which can be made for as long as man grows crops and eats food.
+The waste digester feedstocks can usually be obtained at a low cost or for free.
+Above all, it is a sustainable fuel which can be made for as long as mankind grows crops and eats food.

 Watch our video about the “8 biogas uses” below, and return afterwards for more details in the full article by scrolling down below:

-Just like natural gas, biogas can be easily compressed and used to power automobiles.
+Just like natural gas, biogas can be compressed and used to power motor vehicles of all types.

-Biogas when purified is essentially just a form of natural gas with the big advantage that it is renewable, and need never run-out.
+Biogas, when purified, is essentially just a form of natural gas with the big advantage that it is renewable, and therefore need never run out.

-It is convenient to modify vehicles to use methane as fuel in such a way that they can continue to use conventional fuel, when outside the range of a gas refueling station.
-Equipment designed for conversion of petrol engines to use natural gas or petrol is readily available from a number of manufacturers in Italy and the U.S.A.
+It is convenient to modify vehicles to use methane as fuel in such a way that they can continue to use conventional fuel when outside the range of a gas refuelling station.
+Equipment designed for the conversion of petrol engines to use natural gas or petrol is readily available from a number of manufacturers in Italy and the U.S.A.

 Natural gas contains some higher alkanes (ethane, propane, butane, etc.) besides methane.
 These give it a higher calorific (heating) value than pure methane (biomethane).

 Delhi, the Indian capital has the distinction of having the country's first public transport fleet that runs on two types of clean fuel:

 This includes some 16,000 buses-in Delhi run on CNG, according to Indraprastha Gas Ltd, a Delhi government undertaking, which is the sole supplier of CNG in the capital.
 This was set up to share expertise and experiences to support sustainable energy systems in India, with a special focus on biogas.
 Sweden is moving ahead as a pioneer in biogas technology, using it for heating, power generation and fueling vehicles.